Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 - what vulnerability changes
 - how the character behaves once the user matters

-This is one of the places where I rely heavily on behavioral logic.
+This is one of the areas where I rely most heavily on behavioral logic.

-I care less about emotional declarations and more about behavioral consequences.
+I care less about emotional declarations than about their behavioral consequences.

 ### I often ask: